iferdel/dotfiles/nvim/README.md

 oil is a directory viewer, not a filetree

 ### nerd fonts
-needed for oil glyphs (and because its cool to have a good font) https://www.nerdfonts.com/font-downloads
+needed for oil glyphs (and because its cool to have a good font) https://www.nerdfonts.com/font-downloads.
+Depending on the emulator, in kitty there is an issue that is solved by https://github.com/kovidgoyal/kitty/issues/1463#issuecomment-2438394737